 Support teaching, research, and patient care.

-Dr. Vitzthum is a radiation oncologist and clinical assistant professor of radiation oncology at Stanford University School of Medicine.
+Dr. Vitzthum is a radiation oncologist and clinical associate professor of radiation oncology at Stanford University School of Medicine.
 He specializes in the treatment of gastrointestinal and thoracic cancers.
 He also has a clinical and research interest in oligometastatic cancer, which is cancer that has metastasized to a limited number of sites beyond its origin.He began his career in biomedical engineering and is passionate about integrating new technologies to advance patient care.Dr.
 Vitzthum delivers treatment personalized to each patient’s condition, overall health, and goals.
 He believes clear communication between doctor and patient is vital to help patients make informed care decisions.His research interests include clinical trial development, survivorship, and predictive modeling to personalize patient treatment.
 He is especially interested in pursuing research that can address unmet clinical needs.Dr.
 Vitzthum has received research support through the Radiological Society of North America, the American Society of Clinical Oncology’s Conquer Cancer Foundation, and the UCSD Altman Clinical and Translational Research Institute.
 His work has appeared in International Journal of Radiation Oncology Biology Physics, Annals of Oncology, JAMA Oncology, Clinical Cancer Research, and other publications.He is a member of the American College of Radiation Oncology, American Society for Radiation Oncology, American Society of Clinical Oncology, and Radiologic Society of North America.Dr.
 Vitzthum is also interested in improving access to high-quality cancer care for under-served populations domestically and abroad.